 “The key to becoming a good triathlete is consistency across all three disciplines.
 I didn’t have to be the best swimmer, biker or runner – I had to be the best Ironman athlete.
 There are no prizes for the fastest bike split if you’re then walking at 30km.
 So my aim was to become as consistent as I could across all three disciplines without fatigue.

 “The one I found most difficult was the swim.
 But I didn’t have to be a Jodie Swallow.
 I simply had to be efficient and come out within shooting distance of the lead girls, and that meant heavy technique and interval work.

-Related: Joe Skipper's mandatory two-wheel and brick sets for Ironman bike & run
+- Joe Skipper’s top two brick sets for Ironman bike & run

 Power of the mind